 “In this world where beauty and goodness are often overwhelmed by evil and human failure, Jeff McSwain has articulated well what it means to be truly human.
 He takes seriously who Jesus Christ is, re-envisioning the way we look at God, ourselves, sin, evil, and judgment.
 He invites us to reconsider what it means to live in the truth of who we really are in Christ, as those who are included in God’s life and love.” —Linda Rex, Pastor and blogger at Our Life in the Trinity

 Jeff graduated from Davidson College and has earned two degrees from St. Andrews, an MLitt and a PhD.
 Along with various articles, his books include Movements of Grace: The Dynamic Christo-Realism of Barth, Bonhoeffer and the Torrances (2010), ‘Simul’ Sanctification: Barth’s Hidden Vision for Human Transformation (2018), Hidden in

 Contradiction: Humanity in Christ Before, During, and After the Fall (2023) and The Goodness of Judgement: The Ministry of Christ’s Cross for a Hurting World (upcoming in 2024).

 In 2007, Jeff and his wife Susan founded Reality Ministries, Inc, in Durham, NC.
 The non-profit's mission is "creating opportunities for teens and adults with and without developmental disabilities to

 experience belonging, kinship and the life-changing Reality of Christ’s love.”
-Keen to stay at the interface between systematic theology and practical ministry, in the last ten years Jeff and his wife Susan have helped plant a new church, CityWell, and launch the North Street Neighborhood, an intentional community (17 houses) near downtown Durham where people of various abilities share life together.
+Keen to stay at the interface between systematic theology and practical ministry, in the last fifteen years Jeff and his wife Susan have helped plant a church and launch the North Street Neighborhood, an intentional community (17 houses) near downtown Durham where people of various abilities share life together.